kweav/prepwork_revamp/docs/05-pseudocode.md

 * Make the first word the key action for the step and capitalize
 * Only list one step per line
-* Indent to show heirarchy of actions and improve readability
+* Indent to show hierarchy of actions and improve readability
 * End multiline blocks of code with `END`
 * Make your pseudocode programming language independent
 * Keep it simple, concise, and readable